 The web and the engine return different values when an Allocate variable tree is left empty.
-If the App has an Allocate variable tree as a question type then you may want to write a condition that checks if the user selected anything or left this empty.
+If the App has an Allocate variable tree as a question type then you might want to write a condition that checks if the user selected anything or left this empty.
 For the engine you could write something like:

 [AllocateVariables] == "<Variables />"

 <Variables /> is returned.
 However, on the web, the value returned is actually nothing, so you would need the condition to be: